The Business of eBay

 Part of the risk of running your own business is taking losses.
 If you've never worked for yourself, you've never experienced the ache of having lost money on a business decision.
 You need to be prepared to take losses — sometimes accepting returns for refunds (for valid reasons), knowing when you've got a dud product and need to sell it for less than you paid, or other things that just happen.

 One of the things I sell is concert tickets, and each year I lose thousands on concerts I thought were going to be good but ended up selling for less than cost.
 Once in a while, tickets even get lost in the mail.
-Of course in the end, I make more than I loose, which is what's important.
+Of course in the end, I make more than I lose, which is what's important.

 But you have to know that taking losses once in a while is part of running a business.
 You can't take it too hard, or else the stress will overwhelm you.
 Sometimes it's a learning experience and it won't happen again.
 But if you are constantly losing more money than you are making, either you've got a bad product or you're not a good business person.